Qualcomm unveils Snapdragon 888 Plus 5G Mobile platform

 5G mmWave uses abundant spectrum resources in frequencies above 24 GHz to complement sub-6 GHz rollouts and unleash the full potential of 5G, Qualcomm said.
 The technology allows leading operators to add massive capacity to cellular networks, enabling them to deliver multi-gigabit wireless speeds and low latency connectivity.

 These capabilities can help mobile operators to address everyday subscriber expectations for fast and responsive connectivity, and to expand 5G into new opportunities.
-Those include fixed wireless, and enterprise (offices, campuses).
+Those include fixed wireless and enterprise (offices, campuses).
 And they include vertical applications and services, such as Ultra HD video security, and precise remote guidance and control in various scenarios like telemedicine, smart factories, and smart ports.
 AT&T said it has mmWave 5G (dubbed AT&T 5G+) in parts of 38 cities and 20 venues across the country.

 As the official partner of the Winter Olympic Games Beijing 2022, China Unicom is deploying 5G facilities in and around the Olympic venues and will provide high-quality 5G commercial services with a set of leading 5G technologies.